polterguy/phosphorusfive/plugins/p5.io/README.md

 #### Loading multiple files at the same time

 Sometimes, you want to load multiple files at the same time.
-Often you might even want to treat them as "one aggregated" file result, for instance for those cases where you wish to load multiple files, and evaluate the combined result as a single piece of p5.lambda object.
+Often you might even want to treat them as "one aggregated" file result, for instance if you wish to load multiple files, and evaluate the combined result, as a single piece of p5.lambda object.

 For such cases, you can pass in an expression into your *[load-file]* invocation, such as the following is an example of.

 ```
 _files